Know Your Rights: Consent and Confidentiality

 There are federal and state laws governing the rules regarding privacy, consent, and confidentiality.
 Health Insurance Portability and Accountability Act (HIPPA) is a federal regulation requiring physicians to protect the privacy and security of medical records.
 Doctors also have a code of medical ethics that guides their professional behavior.

 Informed consent is an important part of the doctor patient relationship.
 It occurs when the benefits and risks of a procedure are explained to a patient or guardian and then they give permission for a medical procedure to take place.
 Patients have the right to either give informed consent or to refuse.
 In situations where the state feels that the parents' decision to refuse treatment is not in the best interest of the child, the state can challenge the parents' decision in court.

 Some states allow children 12 and older to make some of their own medical decisions without the knowledge or agreement of their parents.
-Twenty states and the District of Columbia give minors the ability to consent to outpatient mental health services.
-Forty four states and the District of Columbia authorize minors who abuse drugs or alcohol to consent to outpatient counseling without a parent's consent.
+A large number of states and the District of Columbia give minors the ability to consent to outpatient mental health services.
+The vast majority of states and the District of Columbia authorize minors who abuse drugs or alcohol to consent to outpatient counseling without a parent's consent.

 Once a doctor patient relationship has been established then the patient has the following rights:

 - to obtain complete information about their medical care

 - to inspect their medical records within five days of making a written request

 - to have their medical records kept confidential unless written consent for release is provided by the patient or legal guardian

 - to sue any person who unlawfully releases their medical information without their consent